Death of a Ladies' Man (album): Album cover

 The liner notes of the Cohen album disclose that the photo was taken by an "Anonymous Roving Photographer at a Forgotten Polynesian Restaurant".
 It features Eva LaPierre, Cohen, Suzanne Elrod, and Lorca Cohen.

 Reception

+Critical reception

-Death of a Ladies' Man was released to universal confusion and largely bad reviews, leaving many die-hard Cohen fans stunned.
-Rolling Stone headlined its review with "Leonard Cohen's doo-wop Nightmare" and observed, "Too much of the record sounds like the world's most flamboyant extrovert producing and arranging the world's most fatalist introvert."
+Death of a Ladies' Man was released to universal confusion and polarized reviews, leaving many die-hard Cohen fans stunned.
+In his review for Rolling Stone, Paul Nelson wrote that Death of a Ladies' Man is "either greatly flawed or great and flawed" and observed, "Too much of the record sounds like the world's most flamboyant extrovert producing and arranging the world's most fatalist introvert."
+Nelson criticized Spector's contributions to the album, such as his Wall of Sound, as "anything but lethal", particularly the track "Memories" that was characterized as a "doo-wop nightmare".
 The Toronto Star declared in large type, "Leonard Cohen is for Musical Sadists".